AIMMS Function Reference - Dialog Functions

 A scalar string expression containing the text that you want to appearin the title of the dialog box.

-The procedures DialogMessage and DialogError only differ in the icon thatis displayed at the left side of the dialog box The procedure DialogProgress displays a small dialog box containing a speci-fied message and a progress bar that can indicate how much of a specific taskhas already been processed.
+The procedure DialogProgress displays a small dialog box containing a speci-fied message and a progress bar that can indicate how much of a specific taskhas already been processed.
 This dialog box will not halt the execution, andyou can call the procedure sequentially during a timely task to change eitherthe displayed message or the length of the progress bar.

 A scalar string expression containing the text you want to display inthe dialog box.